reearth/quickjs-emscripten-sync/README.md

 - Web browsers that support WebAssembly
 - Node.js

-If you want to run quickjs-emscripten and quickjs-emscripten-sync in a browser, they have to be bundled with a bundler tool such as webpack, because quickjs-emscripten is now written in CommonJS format and browsers cannot load it directly.
+If you want to run quickjs-emscripten and quickjs-emscripten-sync in a web browser, they have to be bundled with a bundler tool such as webpack, because quickjs-emscripten is now written in CommonJS format and web browsers cannot load it directly.

 ## Usage